CN-TU/ntarc-spec/docs/preprocessing.rst

 flows (*optional*)
 ~~~~~~~~~~~~~~~~~~

 (*array* of *objects*) *flows* can contain several *flow-objects*.
 A *flow-object* is defined when analysis in the paper are conducted on flows, i.e., analysis tools check the behaviour of connection and connection attempts.
 Use this if you have a feature-vector for each flow.
+When no *flow-object* exists in the paper, write ``"none"``.
 A *flow-object* is composed of several fields:

 selection (*optional*)
 ----------------------